daniel-hu-37/daniel-hu-37.github.io/_projects/1_project.md

 ---
 layout: page
+emoji: ':book:'
-title: project 1
+title: student directory
-description: a project with a background image
+description: lookup is a student directory that allows Princeton students to find other students and their email.
+It also allows students to create public and private groups and maintain a list of contacts.
-img: assets/img/12.jpg
+img:
 importance: 1
 category: work
 ---